andreasspindler/Libpreempt/README.md

 concrete, practical "real-time" and "embedded" questions and scenarios.
 These can be found in the form of individual files in the *tests/* sub-directory.

-Each test is a single C++ file and was written to be educational.

 The "preempt" in Libpreempt is a reminder that real-time threads are only preempted by threads with higher priorities (FIFO) or the same priority (RR), or they deliberately call `sched_yield()`.